scalatra/scalatra-book/src/_06_helpers.md

 AkkaSupport
 ---------------------------------------------

 Provides a mechanism for adding Akka futures to your routes.
+Akka support is only available in Scalatra 2.1 and up.

 {pygmentize:: scala}
 import _root_.akka.dispatch._